mischief-codes/volt/README.md

 Follow the [LND install guide](https://github.com/lightningnetwork/lnd/blob/master/docs/INSTALL.md) and install LND on your host.

-If you run a bitcoin fullnode, you must configure LND to with connectivity and credentials for the the bitcoin daemon's RPC server.
+If you run a bitcoin fullnode, you must configure LND with connectivity information and credentials for the the bitcoin daemon's RPC server.

 - For bitcoind, check the options [here](https://github.com/lightningnetwork/lnd/blob/master/docs/INSTALL.md#bitcoind-options) and [here](https://github.com/lightningnetwork/lnd/blob/master/docs/INSTALL.md#using-bitcoind-or-litecoind).

 - For btcd, check [here](https://github.com/lightningnetwork/lnd/blob/master/docs/INSTALL.md#btcd-options) and [here](https://github.com/lightningnetwork/lnd/blob/master/docs/INSTALL.md#using-btcd).

 As an alternative, you can use LND's embedded neutrino client and a connect to a node that supports `peerblockfilters`.
-While there are some security implications to doing so, it
+Note that there are some security implications to doing so.

 To set it up, In your lnd.conf, set the following: